recreiocanoas/radar/2020-12-pets/README.md

 ### Análise do Conflito

-Uma breve análise das conexões que interligam os componentes do conflito permite identificar seus possíveis pontos fracos:
+A análise das conexões que interligam os componentes do conflito permite identificar possíveis pontos fracos:

 | **ANÁLISE**      | **Nome**              | **Descrição**           |
 | :---             |     :---:             |          :---:          |